unit8co/vegans/README.md

 - Other

   - New links to correct github files
-  - plot images for 3d channels if possible else make it work for only one channel
   - Turn off secure mode
   - Interpolation
   - Do not save Discriminator